 IATF 16949:2016 is the global technical specification and quality management standard for the automotive industry.
 Based on ISO 9001:2015, it was published in October 2016 and replaces ISO/TS 16949.
 It is designed to be used in conjunction with ISO 9001:2015 and contains supplemental requirements specific to the automotive industry rather than being a standalone QMS.
 It specifies the requirements for establishing, implementing, maintaining, and continually improving a QMS for any organization, in the automotive industry regardless of size.
 It brings together standards from across Europe and the US.
-IATF 16949:2016 outlines everything you need to know about achieving best practice when designing, developing, manufacturing, installing, or servicing automotive products.
+IATF 16949:2016 outlines everything you need to know about achieving best practices when designing, developing, manufacturing, installing, or servicing automotive products.
 ISO/TS 16949 from 2009, a technical specification for automotive sector quality management systems, has become one of the most widely used international standards in the automotive industry, harmonizing the different assessment and certification systems in the global automotive supply chain.
 On October 3, 2016, IATF 16949:2016 was published by the IATF and therefore supersedes and replaces the current ISO/TS 16949:2009, defining the requirements of a Quality Management System for organizations in the automotive industry.
 This means that organizations in the automotive industry seeking IATF 16969 certification must also comply with ISO 9001:2015.
 QMS is a collection of policies, processes, documented procedures, and records.
 This collection of documentation defines the set of internal rules that will govern how your company creates and delivers your product or service to your customers.
 The QMS must be tailored to the needs of your company and the product or service you provide, but the IATF 16949 standard provides a set of guidelines to help make sure that you do not miss any crucial elements that a QMS needs to be successful.
 It is intended to be used by organizations of any size or industry and can be used by any company.
 As an international standard, it is recognized as the basis for any company to create a system to ensure customer satisfaction and improvement, and as such, many companies demand this as the minimum requirement for an organization to be a supplier.
 The goal of the standard is the development of a QMS that:

 - Provides for continual improvement